JamesBisese/costly/INSTALLATION.md

 The gsicosttool is written using the python Django framework.

-The instance described in these notes uses a Microsoft SQL Server database, and there is a dependency on using a python package 'pyodbc' that only runs on Django 2.1.
+The instance described in these notes uses a Microsoft SQL Server database.

 ## Folder Structure